PTW-TUDa/eta-nexus/docs/guide/development.rst

     $ docker build -t git-reg.ptw.maschinenbau.tu-darmstadt.de/eta-fabrik/public/eta-nexus/pyjulia:py3.9-jl1.9 -f .gitlab/docker/pyjulia-39-19.dockerfile .

-Using tags for the images is a good practice to differentiate image versions, in case it's not used it's automatic labeled as *latest*.
+Using tags for the images is a good practice to differentiate image versions, in case it's not used, it's automatically labeled as *latest*.
 Currently there are three images for Python environments called *python*, with Python versions differentiated by tags (py3.9, py3.10 and py3.11) and there is an image with combined Python and Julia installations.